una-language/example-jest/README.md

-# NodeJS example
+# Jest example

-In this example we run NodeJS script written in Una. <br/>
+In this example we run Jest test written in Una. <br/>

 ## Install

 ```
 npm install
 ```

 ## Run

 ```
-npm start
+npm test
 ```